peipeiwang6/Evaluating-misassembly/README.md

 > ## Step 04: HC/LC designation filtering

 Adjust p-values (q-value), then filter HC/LC regions based on q-value and q0 value.
 Before that, q-value threshold was determined by evaluating the consistency between results using original reads and resampled reads.
-Reads were resampled based on simulated RDs: i) the only possible RD values were 0 (LC), 1 (BG), or 2 (HC) regions; ii) the analysisoriginal RD values were discretized (rounded) to their closest integers; iii) the analysis RD were used.
+Reads were resampled based on simulated RDs: i) the only possible RD values were 0 (LC), 1 (BG), or 2 (HC) regions; ii) the analysisoriginal RD values were discretized (rounded) to their closest integers; iii) the analysis RD were used; iiii) the analysis RD but resampled at 30-fold coverage.

+ - R --vanilla --slave --args input_file output_file < 04_01_pvalue_adjustment.r  ### Note that the input_file is the Sly.cnv resulted from CNVnator

+ - python 04_02_Sly_simulation_discretized_to_0_1_2.py Sly.cnv Solanum_lycopersicum_GCF_000188115.3_SL2.50_genomic.fa strategies_to_resample_read   ### Note that strategies_to_resample_read can be one of "012", "rounded", "analysis"